YTread Logo

 1923

-, IRA morale had plummeted and men were already disbanding and returning home.
-Politically too, the anti-Treaty side was in tatters.
-De Valera was increasingly marginalized by military leaders and failed to form a viable political alternative to the Free State.
-Meanwhile, as the Home Army moved into cordon and search operations, more IRA fighters and leaders were arrested or killed.
-On April 10, Homeland Army troops fatally wounded Liam Lynch in County Waterford.
-At the time of his death, 12,000 IRA fighters were in custody.
+Politically also, the anti-Treaty side was in Jirones.
+Valera was increasingly linked by military leaders and failed to form a viable political alternative to the free state.
+Meanwhile, as the National Army changed to Cordon and search operations, more combatants and anger leaders were arrested or killed.
+On April 10, the National Army troops fatally wounded Liam Lynch in Waterford County.
+At the time of his death, 12,000 anger fighters were in custody.
+Lynch's replacement, Frank Aiken, understood that the fight was over.
+On May 24,

 1923